Skip to main content

 4. What I learned.
 Honest section on what surprised you.

-The "design decisions" section is the differentiator.
+The design narrative is the short written account of the non-obvious choices you made and why: the part of the README that proves you understood the tradeoffs, not just the syntax.
+It's the differentiator.
 "I chose server-side rendering because the page needs to load fast on mobile networks; the tradeoff was a more complex deploy" is the kind of sentence that takes you from "CS student" to "person who thinks about systems."
+For a repo-specific version of this (file structure, commit hygiene, pinned READMEs) how to build a CS GitHub portfolio for recruiters goes deeper on making the repository itself the proof.

 How to get the first ten users without a marketing budget: